fooman/magebase_paymentexpress/README.md

 * Internet connectivity.
 The extension uses the fail-proof notification by DPS to get notified of received payments (full testing on localhost will not work).
 * Your php / server configurations must allow access to the $_GET variable when it contains very long strings (2000+ characters) - if your server disallows this, the extension will not work.
 Check with your hosting company if you're not sure.

 For the manual, questions and discussion around this extension please head over to this [magebase](http://magebase.com/magento-articles/updated-paymentexpress-extension-manual/) article.
+If you are enjoying the free Magebase DPS Payment Express extension, we would appreciate if you left a review on [Magento Connect](http://www.magentocommerce.com/magento-connect/MageBase/extension/3878/magebase_dpspaymentexpress).